-We are a firm of 13 people, consisting of seven attorneys, two paralegals, a legal assistant, the office administrator and firm assistant, and our receptionist.
+We are a firm of 14 people, consisting of seven attorneys, three paralegals, a legal assistant, the office administrator and firm assistant, and our receptionist.

-Our partners are John Cook, Christopher Craig, Alexander Francuzenko, and Broderick Dunn.
-Our associate attorneys are Philip Krone, and Andrew Tureaud.
+Our partners are John Cook, Christopher Craig, Alexander Francuzenko, Alanna Williams, and Broderick Dunn.
+Our associate attorneys are Philip Krone and Andrew Tureaud.

 You can learn about our attorneys and staff by reading their profiles:

-Our attorneys practice primarily in the areas of employment, estate planning, business law, personal injury, civil litigation, and civil rights defense.
+Our attorneys practice primarily in the areas of employment, estate planning, family law, business law, personal injury, civil litigation, and civil rights defense.
 However a full list of our practice areas can be reviewed here.Where does the firm practice?